thunderbird/webext-docs/storage.rst

 .. role:: code

-Use the <code>browser.storage</code> API to store, retrieve, and track changes to user data.
+Use the :code:`browser.storage` API to store, retrieve, and track changes to user data.

 .. rst-class:: api-main-section